With more than two decades of experience as a professional photographer, Jennifer Zdon sees the world with discerning eyes.

 Her work also appeared in the photography books “America 24/7,” “Louisiana 24/7” and “America at Home.”
 She self-published “New Orleans A to Z,” a children’s book using photography to introduce both the alphabet and one of America’s most distinctive cities.
 She co-published “Philadelphia A to Z,” applying the same approach to the nation’s original capital.
 She earned a bachelor’s degree in photojournalism from San Francisco State University.

-Jennifer lives in New Orleans with her husband, her daughter, son, a frog and dog.
+Jennifer lives in New Orleans with her husband, her daughter, son, and two turtles.

 Maternity Photography | Newborn Photography | Children’s Photography | Family Photography |High School Senior Photography